-22nd Century Group, Inc. (XXII) Q1 2020 Results - Earnings Call Transcript

 Michael Zercher

 Thanks, Mei, and good morning, everyone.
-Before I discuss our results, I’d like to first touch on COVID-19, how we are handling this situation and the impact it has had on our business.
+Before I discuss our results, I’d like to first touch on COVID-19, how we are handling this situation, and the impact it has had on our business.

-Our first priority has been and will remain to ensure the safety and well-being of our employees.
-Our corporate employees have been operating under a work-from-home policy since March 23.
-And our R&D lab in Buffalo, New York has temporarily closed to comply with state orders.
+Our first priority has been and will remain to ensure the safety and wellbeing of our employees.
+Our corporate employees have been operating under a work-from-home policy since March 23, and our R&D lab in Buffalo, New York has temporarily closed to comply with state orders.

 The company’s production facility in North Carolina is classified as an essential business and remains fully operational with heightened health and safety protocols in place.
-We are very proud of our team and would like to thank all of our employees for continuing their great work under these unusual circumstances, with minimal disruption to normal business operations.
+We are very proud of our team and would like to thank all of our employees for continuing their great work under these unusual circumstances with minimal disruption to normal business operations.

-We will continue to monitor this rapidly evolving situation and look forward to reopening our Corporate Office and R&D facility as soon as that it is legally and safely possible.
+We will continue to monitor this rapidly evolving situation and look forward to reopening our Corporate Office and R&D facility as soon as it is legally and safely possible.

 Now, let me provide an update on our first quarter results and year-to-date accomplishments.

-With a solid start to 2020, driven by steady sales, this first quarter revenue increased 12% over the prior year.
-The cost reduction efforts we made last year are starting to reflect in our results, with operating loss improving by 23% in the quarter.
+We had solid start to 2020 driven by steady sales as first quarter revenue increased 12% over the prior year.
+The cost reduction efforts we made last year are starting to reflect in our results with operating loss improving by 23% in the quarter.
 This was primarily driven by a reduction in operating expenses and costs associated with our MRTP application.

-Our solid financial results combined with the progress we are making with the FDA on our MRTP application, as well as the headway we have made in the legal hemp/cannabis space have well positioned us to continue to successfully execute against our key strategies.
-We are now in the, quote, final action stage of our MRTP application with the FDA.
+Our solid financial results, combined with the progress we are making with the FDA on our MRTP application as well as the headway we have made in the legal hemp/cannabis space have well positioned us to continue to successfully execute against our key strategies.
+We are now in the, “final action stage” of our MRTP application with the FDA.

 Last month, the FDA set May 18 as the deadline for the submission of public comments to our MRTP application, a milestone in the application review process.
 Once that deadline has passed, we expect the FDA to then complete its final review of our application and the public comments received.